A Multilevel Method for Self-Concordant Minimization: Introduction

 \section{Introduction}

-First-order optimization methods, stochastic, proximal, accelerated or otherwise, are the most popular class of algorithms for the large-scale optimization models that arise in modern machine learning applications.
+First-order optimization methods, stochastic, proximal, accelerated or otherwise, are a popular class of algorithms; especially for the large-scale optimization models that arise in modern machine learning applications.
 The ease of implementation in distributed architectures and the ability to obtain a reasonably accurate solution quickly are the main reasons for the dominance of first-order methods in machine learning applications.
 In the last few years, second-order methods based on variants of the Newton method have also been proposed.
-Second-order methods, such as the Newton method, offer the potential of quadratic convergence rates (the holy grail in optimization algorithms), and scale invariance.
+Second-order methods, such as the Newton method, offer the potential of quadratic convergence rates, and scale invariance.
 Both of these features are highly desirable in optimization algorithms and are not present in first-order methods.

-Fast convergence rates do not need additional motivation, and they are particularly important for machine learning applications such as background extraction in video processing, and face recognition (see e.g. \cite{MR3572365} for examples).
-Scale invariance is crucial because it means that the algorithm is not sensitive to the input data (see \cite{MR3612185} for a thorough discussion of the consequences of scale invariance in machine learning applications).
+Scale invariance is crucial because it means that the algorithm is not sensitive to the input data (see \cite{pilanci2017newton} for a thorough discussion of the consequences of scale invariance in machine learning applications).
 Unfortunately, the conventional Newton method has huge storage and computational demands and does not scale to applications that have both large and dense Hessian matrices.
 To improve the convergence rates, and robustness of the optimization algorithms used in machine learning applications many authors have recently proposed modifications of the classical Newton method.
 We refer the interested reader to the recent survey in \cite{MR3797719} for a thorough review.
-Despite the recent interest, and developments in the application of machine learning applications existing approaches suffer from one or both of the following shortfalls that we address in this paper.
-As we argued in the abstract, these shortcomings have significant implications regarding the practical performance of second-order methods in machine learning applications (see \cite{arjevani2016oracle,berahas2020investigation} for additional discussion).
+Despite the recent interest, and developments in the application of machine learning applications, existing approaches suffer from one or both of the following shortfalls that we address in this paper.